 The Mission of the Organic Resume Project is to raise awareness for Clean Water for Haiti (CWH), a charity working to provide clean water in the poorest country in the Western Hemisphere.
 Labadee is a port located on the northern coast of Haiti.
 It’s a private resort leased to Royal Caribbean Cruises Ltd.

 Many of the very large cruise ships such as M/S Oasis of the Seas (as seen above) stop there, however only a very small group of Haitian merchants are allowed to sell their merchandise and establish their businesses in the resort while the rest of the population struggles to survive due to a severe lack of sanitation, disease outbreaks and access to clean drinking water.
-The “Organic Resume Project” was designed to raise awareness and donations for Clean Water for Haiti (CWH) and their Mission on this water impoverished island nation.
-Haiti desperately needs our support!
+The “Organic Resume Project” was designed to raise awareness and sow a seed of love for Clean Water for Haiti (CWH) and their Mission.

 The inspiration for this project occurred one day in 2015 when one of our web designers used a Glacier Filtration Water Machine at his neighborhood Publix Supermarket.
 It sparked his curiosity to learn if poor people in the Caribbean had access to this type of advanced UV-treating reverse osmosis water filtration technology for as little as 35 cents per a gallon.